Seirdy/dotfiles/README.md

 ### Music

-I have an MPD-based music setup.
+I have an MPD-based music setup; this README includes a screenshot of it near the top.

 I've written several [scripts](https://git.sr.ht/~seirdy/mpd-scripts) to control MPD and build playlists.
 My setup depends heavily upon rating tracks on a scale of 1-10